LF-Engineering/darst/README.md

 # Static Nginx deployment giving access to all database backups

-- Run `./backups-page/setup.sh` to setup static page allowing to see generated backups.
+- Run `./backups-page/setup.sh test` to setup static page allowing to see generated backups.
 (NFS shared RWX volume access).
-- Run `./backups-page/elbs.sh` to see the final URLs where MariaDB and Postgres backups are available, give AWS ELBs some time to be created first.
+- Run `./backups-page/elbs.sh test` to see the final URLs where MariaDB and Postgres backups are available, give AWS ELBs some time to be created first.
-- Use `./backups-page/delete.sh` to delete backups static page.
+- Use `./backups-page/delete.sh test` to delete backups static page.

 ## LF Docker images